 - ii.
-Makes a blanket statement that he/she refused all treatment when surgery is a customary option for the primary site/histology - Assign code 1 when surgery is not normally performed for the site/histology
+Makes a blanket statement that he/she refused all treatment when surgery is a customary option according to NCCN guidelines and/or the NCI PDQ for the primary site/histology - Assign code 1 when surgery is not normally performed for the site/histology

-Note: Coding Reason for No Surgery of Primary Site as "refused" does not affect the coding of the other treatment fields (e.g., Radiation, Chemotherapy, Hormone Therapy, etc.).
+Note: Coding Reason for No Surgery of Primary Site as "refused" does not affect the coding of the other treatment data items (e.g., Radiation, Chemotherapy, Hormone Therapy, etc.).
 Code 7 means surgery is exactly what was recommended by the physician and the patient refused.
 If two treatment alternatives were offered and surgery was not chosen, code Reason no surgery of primary site as 1 [Surgery of the primary site was not performed because it was not part of the planned first-course treatment].